[Investigation] Who cares about EU sanctions on Crimea anyway?

 "Whenever the EEAS [EU foreign service] hears about allegations of sanctions violations, it shares the information with the Commission's services," a commission official told this website.

-But four months later Borrell's staff had still not done so, the Dombrovskis official confirmed.
+But four months after Borrell's staff heard the Savvidi allegations, they had still not shared anything, Dombrovskis' official confirmed.

 "The commission is not aware of the [Savvidi] allegations mentioned," he told EUobserver on 22 April.